Arles Cole, last known Tulsa-area Pearl Harbor survivor, dies at 96

 That something was the beginning of Japan’s surprise attack.

-As it went on to unfold, targeting U.S. Naval forces stationed at Pearl Harbor on Oahu, the West Virginia would be severely damaged, hit by seven torpedoes and two aerial bombs.
+As it unfolded, the attack targeted U.S. Naval forces stationed at Pearl Harbor on Oahu.
+The West Virginia would be severely damaged, hit by seven torpedoes and two aerial bombs.

 Amid the chaos, Cole was almost trapped below decks, where he almost surely would’ve died, as many sailors did.
 But a Japanese bomb that crashed through the main deck opened up an escape route.

-The West Virginia stayed afloat for a few hours, as Cole joined in efforts to fight the now-raging fires.
+The West Virginia stayed afloat for a few hours as Cole joined in fighting the now-raging fires.
 Eventually, however, the order came to abandon it.

 Of the ship’s more than 1,400 men, 70 died in or as a result of the attack.
 It was one of four battleships lost that day, along with the Arizona, California and Oklahoma.